Dmytro Polovynka

 Mixed combinations

-In Bagchen, only the two upper ranks - chiefs and ministers (in Tien Gow that is Heaven, Earth, Nines and Eights) can form mixed combinations.
-The rules of formation and beating are the same as in Tien Gow.
-Unlike Tien Gow, combinations of the type [4:4][5:2] are not valid.
+In Bagchen, only the two highest ranks — chiefs and ministers (in Tien Gow: Heaven, Earth, Nines, and Eights) — can form mixed combinations.
+The rules for forming and beating them are the same as in Tien Gow.
+Unlike in Tien Gow, combinations such as [4:4][5:2] are not valid.

 Mother and son

-In Bagchen, as well as in Tien Gow, there is a special combination [4:2][2:1], which is called “mother and son” (“Supreme pair” in Tien Gow).
-It can’t beat anything, but nothing can beat it.
+As in Tien Gow, there is a special combination [4:2][2:1], called “mother and son” (“supreme pair” in Tien Gow).
+It cannot beat anything, and nothing can beat it.

 Horse combinations

-Bagchen has special horse combinations that are not found in Tien Gow.
-These are mare [4:1][2:1] and stallion [4:3][4:2].
-These combinations form the suit of their own.
-The stallion beats the mare, but they do not overlap with other combinations.
-They can’t be beaten by any other combination, but they can’t beat anything either.
+Bagchen has special horse combinations not found in Tien Gow.
+These are the mare [4:1][2:1] and the stallion [4:3][4:2].
+These combinations form their own category.
+The stallion beats the mare, but they do not interact with other combinations.
+They cannot be beaten by any other combination, and they cannot beat anything else.

-There are also horse combinations on four tiles - a double mare, a double stallion and a “full horse” - that is, a mare with a stallion.
-Although the combination of a full horse includes “mother and son”, they are not considered a “point” (see below).
+There are also four-tile horse combinations: double mare, double stallion, and the “full horse” (a mare together with a stallion).
+Although the full horse includes “mother and son,” it is not considered a “point” (see below).
+Double stallion beats double mare.
+Full horse cannot be beaten, but also can’t beat anything.

 Point

-The two dice rolled during the deal make a “point” for the deal.
+The two dice rolled during the deal determine the “point.”

-For taking a trick with a “point”, the player receives a chip from each player.
-If a player leads to the trick with several tiles, which are points, then he receives the corresponding number of chips from each player.
+If a player wins a trick with a point tile, he receives one chip from each player.
+If a player leads a trick with several tiles that are points, he receives one chip per point tile from each player.

 Passport

-If the player took 6 tricks, then he has a “passport” and he does not pay chips to the player who leads to the trick with a “point”.
+If a player has taken six tricks, he receives a “passport” and does not pay chips when another player leads a point.

-However, a player with a passport has a limit on which tiles he can use to lead to a trick.
-I warn you - these rules are somewhat complicated.
-For a start, you can play without them, or you can simplify them, since these rules differ from company to company anyway.
-The main idea of these restrictions is to make it harder for a player with a passport to take the last trick.
+However, a player with a passport is restricted in what he may lead.
+Be warned - these rules are quite complicated.
+You may initially want to play without them or simplify them, as they vary between playing groups anyway.
+The main idea is to make it harder for a player with a passport to take the last trick.

 A player with a passport has the right to play the following tiles and combinations: